Conditional not displacement: fast multi-oscillator control with a single qubit

-where $\mathcal{C}_J$ is the joint charactristic function~\cite{lai1989characteristic} in the 4D phase space.
-We measure $\mathcal{C}_J$ by using CNODs on the two modes and then measuring the ancilla to obtain the real and imaginary parts using the sequence shown in Fig.\ref{fig:gates and Setup}b.
+For reconstructing each of the single modes we measure the complex characteristic function Tr$[\rho\mathcal{D}(\gamma)]$~\cite{fluhmann2020direct}.
+For each state, the single-mode characteristic functions of both modes are measured independently, as made possible by the echoing effect of the CNOD.
 Both real and imaginary parts of the characteristic function are analyzed and used to reconstruct the density matrices through maximum likelihood estimation (MLE).
 This procedure allows us to estimate the fidelities of our states.
 See supplementary information for exact details, calibrations and procedures.